 We are developing recommendations and strategies to reduce the likelihood of illness spreading on campus.
 These strategies include actions the university is taking as well as recommendations for individuals to prevent infection and infecting others.

 What You Need to Know

 Consistent with Oregon Health Authority guidance, students and employees are required to perform a symptom self-check prior to coming to campus.
-The new COVID-19 symptom self-check tool is now available on the University of Oregon mobile app.
+The COVID-19 symptom self-check tool is available on the University of Oregon mobile app.
 Download the app from the iTunes store or Google Play to access the symptom checker, campus map, and additional COVID-19 resources.

 For Students: If a student develops COVID-19 symptoms and has been in close contact with a person known to have COVID-19, they should contact University Health Services at 541-346-2770 or their health care provider to determine if and where they should to be tested for COVID-19.